-Several computational pipelines for sequencing have emerged that intend to tackle various aspects of these bottlenecks, but many suffer from usability issues, are not easily modifiable, or sacrifice quality for speed.
+Several computational pipelines for RNAsequencing have emerged that intend to tackle various aspects of these bottlenecks, but many suffer from usability issues, are not easily modifiable, or sacrifice quality for speed.
 For example, a simple internet search for RNA-seq pipelines will reveal several classes of pipelines.
 The first class is a tutorial labeled as a pipeline.
 Many instances of these are available (10, 11); however, they are not automated, are often outdated, and can be difficult to implement.
-The second class is an semi-automated pipeline that requires extensive manual configuration (12–15).
+The second class is a semi-automated pipeline that requires extensive manual configuration (12–15).
 The third class is an automated pipeline but requires programmatic modification to change many common parameters (16, 17).
-Perhaps, the most user- friendly example is Galaxy, but in cases like its ribosome profiling pipeline, methods are severely outdated and a robust quality control step is lacking.
-In all the above cases, a thorough, robust, simple pipeline geared to the general user without sacrificing speed or quality is lacking.
+Perhaps, the most user- friendly example is Galaxy, but in cases like its ribosome-profiling pipeline, methods are severely outdated and a robust quality control step is lacking.
+In all of the above cases, a thorough, robust, simple pipeline geared to the general user without sacrificing speed or quality is lacking.

-In response to these issues surrounding the automation of sequencing technology, we built the XPRESSy- ourself bioinformatics suite for processing and analyzing high-throughput expression data.
-Architecturally, tthis suite is designed to work fast, while not sacrificing quality for speed.
-Each step of the pipeline utilizes the state of the art software package for that task, having been previously vetted by peer-reviewed benchmarking stud- ies.
-Additionally, the framework that underlies the pipeline structure is designed such that updating and testing of a new module are facile tasks for a trained bioinformaticianthus able,,thus able to continuously offer the best options available to the entire community, regardless of expertise.
+In response to these issues surrounding the automation of sequencing technology, we built the XPRESSyourself bioinformatics suite for processing and analyzing high-throughput expression data.
+This suite is designed to radpilybe computationally efficient, without sacrificing quality for speed.
+Each step of the pipeline utilizes the ---state-of-the--art software package for that task, having been previously vetted by peer-reviewed benchmarking studies.
+Additionally, the framework that underlies the pipeline structure is designed such that updating and testing of a new module are facile tasks for a trained bioinformatician, allowing.
+This enables XPRESSyourself to continuously offer the best options available to the entire community, regardless of expertise.

 Currently, XPRESSyourself is partitioned into two main software packages.
 With the XPRESSpipe pack- age, the user is provided with a complete suite of software to handle pre-processing, aligning, and quantifying of sequencing reads, performing quality control via various meta-analyses of pre- and post-processed reads.
 We also provide access to key quality control measures useful for assessing ribosome profiling and other RNA-seq experiments.
-These include read length distributions plots which are particularly helpful for ribosome profiling ex- periments due to the unique characteristics of the ribosome footprint-sized libraries (usually around 21-30 nt. ).
-A periodicity sub-module that tracks the P-site of ribosome footprints to assess effective capture of the characteristic 1 codon step of the ribosome.
-XPRESSpipe also includes a metagene analysis sub-module that shows the distri- bution of the relative position of all aligned reads across a representative transcript to ensure that no ’5’ or ’3’ biases occurred during library preparation.
-As PCR duplicates can arise during library preparation, a library complexity visualization sub-module is included in the pipeline to ensure that PCR duplicates are minimized in the library and a robust population of different transcripts was captured during sequencing library preparation.
+These include read length distribution plots that are particularly helpful for ribosome profiling experiments due to the unique characteristics of the ribosome footprint-sized libraries (usually around 21-30 nt), and a periodicity sub-module tracks the P-site of ribosome footprints to assess effective capture of the characteristic one codon step of the ribosome.
+XPRESSpipe also includes a metagene analysis sub-module that shows the distribution of the relative position of all aligned reads across a representative transcript to show if 5′ or 3’3’3’3′ biases occurred during library preparation.
+As PCR duplicates can arise during library preparation, a library complexity visualization sub-module is included in the pipeline to ensure that PCR duplicates are minimized in the library and a robust population of different nucleotide sequences are captured during sequencing library preparation.
 The second package currently available within XPRESSyourself is XPRESSplot, which provides tools to perform the bulk of sequence analysis and generation of figures for publication, where many plot generation protocols that frequently require several hundred lines of code are condensed to a single line with minimal input from the user.
-XPRESSy- ourself suite packages are coded in Python and R, thelinguae francae of computational biology and bioinfor- matics, allowing for easy modification and improvement by the sequencing community at large.
+XPRESSyourself suite packages are coded in Python and R, the current linguae francae of computational biology and bioinformatics, which allows for easy modification and improvement by the sequencing community at large.
 XPRESSyourself suite packages are perpetually open source under a GPL-3.0 license at https://github.com/XPRESSyourself.

 Results